bodo-ai/Bodo/docs/source/pandas.rst

 Offsets
 ~~~~~~~

-Bodo supports a subset of the offset types from within ``pandas.tseries.offsets``.
+Bodo supports a subset of the offset types in ``pandas.tseries.offsets``:

+* :func:`pandas.tseries.offsets.DateOffset`
+* :func:`pandas.tseries.offsets.MonthEnd`

-For the offsets supported, the currently supported operations are the constructor
+The currently supported operations are the constructor
 and addition and subtraction with a scalar `datetime.date`, `datetime.datetime`
 or `pandas.Timestamp`.
 These can also be mapped across Series or DataFrame of
 dates using UDFs.
-The offsets currently supported are:

-* :func:`pandas.tseries.offsets.DateOffset`
-* :func:`pandas.tseries.offsets.MonthEnd`

 .. _integer-na-issue-pandas: